isomerpages/nlb-biblioasia/_holding-area/The Early Days of Family Planning in Singapore.md

 #### **NOTES**

-[^1]: Yap Mui Teng, “Singapore: Population Policies and Programs,” in The Global Family Planning Revolution: Three Decades of Population Policies and Programs, ed.
+[^1]: Yap Mui Teng, “Singapore: Population Policies and Programs,” in *The Global Family Planning Revolution: Three Decades of Population Policies and Programs*, ed.
 Warren C. Robinson and John A. Ross (Washington, DC: World Bank, 2007), 206.
 (From National Library, Singapore, call no. RSING 363.9091724 GLO)

 [^2]: Mrs Hena Sinha, oral history interview by Daniel Chew, 2 November 1983, transcript and MP3 audio, Reel/Disc 11 of 13, 28:06, National Archives of Singapore (accession no. 000354), 158.

-[^3]: Saw Swee-Hock, Population Policies and Programmes in Singapore (Singapore: ISEAS Publishing, 2016), 6.
+[^3]: Saw Swee-Hock, *Population Policies and Programmes in Singapore* (Singapore: ISEAS Publishing, 2016), 6.
 (From National Library, Singapore, call no. RSING 363.96095957 SAW)

-[^4]: Yap, “Singapore: Population Policies and Programs,” 203; Dorothy F. Atherton, “Birth Control Clinics,” Singapore Free Press, 28 October 1961, 6.
+[^4]: Yap, “Singapore: Population Policies and Programs,” 203; Dorothy F. Atherton, “Birth Control Clinics,” *Singapore Free Press*, 28 October 1961, 6.
 (From NewspaperSG)

-[^5]: Sinha, oral history interview, 2 November 1983, 160–61; “‘Desperate’ Mothers Seek Aid,” Singapore Free Press, 3 May 1950, 7.
+[^5]: Sinha, oral history interview, 2 November 1983, 160–61; “‘Desperate’ Mothers Seek Aid,” *Singapore Free Press*, 3 May 1950, 7.
 (From NewspaperSG)

-[^6]: “The Tragic Cases of Singapore’s Unwanted Children,” Malaya Tribune, 21 June 1950, 6.
+[^6]: “The Tragic Cases of Singapore’s Unwanted Children,” *Malaya Tribune*, 21 June 1950, 6.
 (From NewspaperSG)

-[^7]: Yap, “Singapore: Population Policies and Programs,” 203; Saw, Population Policies and Programmes, 9.
+[^7]: Yap, “Singapore: Population Policies and Programs,” 203; Saw, *Population Policies and Programmes*, 9.

-[^8]: Saw, Population Policies and Programmes, 9; Saw Swee-Hock, Changes in the Fertility Policy of Singapore (Singapore: Times Academic Press for the Institute of Policy Studies, 1990), 1–2.
+[^8]: Saw, *Population Policies and Programmes*, 9; Saw Swee-Hock, *Changes in the Fertility Policy of Singapore* (Singapore: Times Academic Press for the Institute of Policy Studies, 1990), 1–2.
 (From National Library, Singapore, call no. RSING 304.66095957 SAW)

-[^9]: Family Planning in Singapore (Singapore: Printed by Govt.
+[^9]: *Family Planning in Singapore* (Singapore: Printed by Govt.
 Printer, 1966), 2, 14.
 (From National Library, Singapore, call no. RSING 363.96095957 FAM)

 [^10]: Lee Kuan Yew, “Text of Speech by the Prime Minister, Mr. Lee Kuan Yew, When He Officially Opened the New P.S.A.
 Blair Plain Housing Estate On 8th October”, speech, P.S.A.
 Blair Plain Housing Estate, 8 October 1968, transcript, Ministry of Culture.
 (From National Archives of Singapore, document no. lky19681008)

-[^11]: Dolly Irene Pakshong, The Singapore National Family Planning and Population Programme, 1966–1982 (Singapore: Singapore Family Planning & Population Board, 1983), 2.
-(From National Library, Singapore, call no. RSING 304.66095957 PAK); Saw, Population Policies and Programmes, 12.
+[^11]: Dolly Irene Pakshong, *The Singapore National Family Planning and Population Programme, 1966–1982* (Singapore: Singapore Family Planning & Population Board, 1983), 2.
+(From National Library, Singapore, call no. RSING 304.66095957 PAK); Saw, *Population Policies and Programmes*, 12.

-[^12]: Margaret Loh, The Singapore National Family Planning and Population Programme, 1966–1973 (Singapore: Singapore Family Planning & Population Board, 1974), 7.
-(From National Library, Singapore, call no. RCLOS 363.96095957 LOH); K. Kanagaratnam, “Singapore: The National Family Planning Program,” Studies in Family Planning 1, no. 28 (1968): 9.
+[^12]: Margaret Loh, *The Singapore National Family Planning and Population Programme, 1966–1973* (Singapore: Singapore Family Planning & Population Board, 1974), 7.
+(From National Library, Singapore, call no. RCLOS 363.96095957 LOH); K. Kanagaratnam, “Singapore: The National Family Planning Program,” *Studies in Family Planning* 1, no. 28 (1968): 9.
 (From JSTOR via NLB’s eResources website)

 [^13]: Kanagaratnam, “National Family Planning Program,” 4, 7.